hardik-vala/PTM/README.md

 ### Daily planning

+Spend ~15 min. each day, as part of your morning routine,
+1. Review your weekly, monthly, quarterly, yearly, 5-year, 10-year, and life goals.
+2. Applying the “[Day 1 mentality](obsidian://open?vault=KMS&file=Entrepreneurship%2FDay%201%20Mentality)”, and assign yourself a daily adventure (thinking about it as an adventure makes it more fun) — Before even looking at your tasks — *What are the most important things I need to get done today to maximize progress towards my goals?*
+   * Give yourself one, optional, side quest
-Spend ~15 min. each day, as part of my morning routine, updating the Task Store and designating tasks that are due today.
-I use the script `src/list_todays_active_tasks.py` to output the tasks, which I copy to a virtual stickie where I re-order them according to how I want to plow through them.
+3. Updating the Task Store and designating tasks that are due today.
+4. Estimate the time costs for each task, and if there are too many bite-sized tasks to track, group them under a parent task, and assign story points to that task.
+5. Make sure the total story point amount over all the tasks is below your daily budget of 48 STPs.
+6. Use time blocking in your calendar for what’s important.
+7. Use a stickie to order tasks and keep a mini-backlog, helping you focus on one priority / task.

+* Give the PTM dashboard its own window so you’re forced to look at it when you’re interacting with your tasks management system

 #### Goals

 I’ve have an array of buckets for my life, each activating a different part of the brain.
 And countless research studies of demonstrated that multi-tasking doesn’t work - The cognitive processes of the brain have to work very hard to switch from lighting up different parts of the brain - Which can be very distressing and de-motivating.
-Given that constraint, I orient my day around a single (or handful of) challenging goals, in addition to my purpose-fulfilling time, which coincides with one of my life categories.
+Given that constraint, I orient my day around a single (or handful of) challenging goals (ie. my daily adventure), in addition to my purpose-fulfilling time, which coincides with one of my life categories.
 That allows me the unperturbed focus to getting something meaningful done each day.

 ### Weekly planning [WIP]